forwards/website_source/layouts/partials/edu_intro.md

 ## Women's workshops

-These workshops are organised for women who have been programming in R for some time, and have some methodology or work suitable to be packaged up and submitted to CRAN.
-Participants will learn how to build an R package.
+Learn how to make your code into an R package, do collaborative coding with github, submit your package to CRAN, write a vignette or article for the R Journal, and build a web page for your package.
+This workshop is for women who have done some R coding and are ready to take the next step in providing it to others to use.
+Bring your own code, or work with our example.

 - Melbourne: TBD
 - Auckland, Dec 7, Auckland University.
-[Register](https://www.eventbrite.com.au/e/forwards-workshop-for-women-in-auckland-tickets-38425568911)
+[Register](https://www.eventbrite.com.au/e/forwards-workshop-for-women-in-auckland-tickets-38425568911) Instructors are Hadley Wickham, Jenny Bryan and Di Cook.

 ## Code of conduct